Sátoraljaújhely: Jewish history

-Historically, Újhely (Sátoraljaújhely) belonged to the county of Zemplin.
+Historically, Újhely (Sátoraljaújhely) belonged to the county of Zemplén.
 Documents show that in 1734 Jews were living at Sátoraljaújhely and that they were allowed to acquire real estate.
 It is evident that the community was then increasing; for 10 years later the Jews possessed a school which in 1829 received a bequest of 260,000 florins from Martin Raphael Kästenbaum, and which was thenceforth known by his name.
 The oldest tombstone bears date of 1760, although the ḥebra ḳaddisha, with which was connected to a hospital, was not established until 1772, its founder being an itinerant rabbi named Naphtali Hirsch.
 The first ḥebrabook has a drawing on its title-page representing the last rites.
 A synagogue was built at Sátoraljaújhely in 1790; and when it was demolished in 1887, to be replaced by a new house of worship, it was found to have 8 subterranean chambers, which probably served as safe hiding rooms from local antisemitic pogroms.
 The oldest document of the community is dated 1831, during the rabbinate of Moses Teitelbaum, of whom the story is told that Lajos Kossuth, afterward leader of the Hungarian Revolution of 1848, when suffering from an infantile sickness, was brought to him, and that the rabbi blessed the child and, referring to the word "ḳosheṭ" in Psalm lx.
 6 (A. V. 4), prophesied his future greatness.
 Teitelbaum died in 1841, and was succeeded by his grandson Yekusiel Yehuda Teitelbaum, who in about year 1848 went to Gorlice.
 Jeremiah Löw was then appointed rabbi of Ujhely.
 Löw, who was one of the leaders of the Orthodox party, was succeeded by the chief rabbi, Koloman Weisz, and the preacher Isidor Goldberger.
 Michael Heilprin, who acted as secretary to Minister Bertalan Szemere in 1848, was, prior to the Revolution, a teacher in the Jewish school of Ujhely.

-The Jews of the city in 1905 numbered 4,500 out of a total population of 13,000.
+The Jews of the town in 1905 numbered 4,500 out of a total population of 13,000.